lavinia roberts

 “The Twine,” explores the nature of memory, the subconscious mind, loss, and how we perceive and experience love told through dance, masks, and music.
 A young woman, stumbling through a labyrinth, desperately seeking freedom from the endless maze.
 She encounters various creatures from Greek mythology, and her only companion is a strange, silent women carrying a ball of twine.

-UNfringed Festival, The Secret Theatre, Queens, NY, Aug.
+UNfringed Festival, The Secret Theatre, (Production) Queens, NY – Aug.
 2013

-Theatrix, New York University, Manhattan, NY, March 2013
+Theatrix, New York University, (Production) Manhattan, NY – March 2013

 the twine 2013